Trusted Postgres Architect v23

 architecture and platform-specific tests against the deployed cluster to

-At the end of the testing stage, you will have a fully-functioning cluster.
+At the end of the testing stage, you have a fully functioning cluster.

 Once your cluster is up and running, TPA provides convenient cluster management functions, including configuration changes, switchover, and zero-downtime minor-version upgrades.
 These features make it easier and safer to manage your cluster than making the changes by hand.

 Custom commands, which make it simple to write playbooks to run on the cluster.
-Just create
+Create

 commands/xyz.ymlin your cluster directory, and invoke it using

 tpaexec xyz /path/to/cluster.
-Ideal for any management tasks or processes that you need to automate.
+Custom commands are ideal for any management tasks or processes that you need to automate.

 Custom tests, which augment the builtin tests with in-depth verifications specific to your environment and application.
 Using

-tpaexec testto run all tests in a uniform, repeatable way ensures that you will not miss out on anything important, either when dealing with a crisis, or just during routine cluster management.
+tpaexec testto run all tests in a uniform, repeatable way ensures that you don't miss out on anything important, either when dealing with a crisis or during routine cluster management.

 Hook scripts, which are invoked during various stages of the deployment.
 For example, tasks in

-hooks/pre-deploy.ymlwill be run before the main deployment; there are many other hooks, including
+hooks/pre-deploy.ymlare run before the main deployment.
+There are many other hooks, including

 TPA can create complex clusters with many features configured, but the result is just Postgres.
-The installation follows some conventions designed to make life simpler, but there is no hidden magic or anything standing in the way between you and the database.
-You can do everything on a TPA cluster that you could do on any other Postgres installation.
+The installation follows some conventions designed to make life simpler, but there's no hidden magic or anything standing in the way between you and the database.
+You can do everything on a TPA cluster that you can do on any other Postgres installation.

 TPA previously used a date-based versioning scheme whereby the major

 version was derived from the year.
-From version 23 we have moved to a
+From version 23, we moved to a

 derivative of semantic versioning.
-For historical reasons, we are not
+For historical reasons, we aren't

 using the full three-part semantic version number.
 Instead TPA uses a